 Sol Education Abroad - IMSOL Winter Break Program in Granada, Spain

-For our Winter Break (January or J-term) programs and custom sessions students study at Instituto Mediterraneo Sol (IMSOL) which is located in Granada's historic center.
-IMSOL attracts students from all over the world and its not uncommon to encou... read more
+For our Winter Break, Summer III (August), and custom sessions students study at Instituto Mediterraneo Sol (IMSOL) which is located in Granada's historic center.
+IMSOL attracts students from all over the world.
+It is not uncommon to encounter sev... read more

 I was pushed out of my comfort zone to make new friends and was forced to speak Spanish more often.
 A student - University of Houston View Entire Review

 It was worthwhile.
 I gained the confidence to practice Spanish and not be afraid to mess up, because I am going to and thats okay.
 It is necessary to learn!
 Ara Matos - Texas A&M University - College Station View Entire Review

 My speaking got incredibly better and I got out of my comfort zone.
 It was definitely worthwhile.
 Maria Ferragonio - Eastern Kentucky University View Entire Review

 I learned a fairly good amount of Spanish in one month.
 This experience was definitely worthwhile.
 A student - Quest University Canada / Outbound View Entire Review

 Different culture aspects, improved language skills, amazing friends, got to visit different cities in Spain and countries in Europe, great relationship with host families, learned a lot about the culture and history of Spain.
 Yes, it was worthwhile.
 Diana Herringer - Xavier University View Entire Review